 My favorite thing about this book is the way Callum gives each character, no matter how minor, a unique voice.
 The characters are complex.
 When Mrs. K does wrong, we wonder if we would’ve made the same choices.
 She’s not evil, merely frail and human.
 Although the tale begins with quite a bit of narration, once past this point the story’s pace picks up considerably and remains steady throughout.
 While character-driven, this novel provides numerous plot complications and a mystery for the reader to enjoy.
 Strongly moving, it tugs on the heartstrings.

 I relished reading Whispers In The Alders.
 I’d recommend this novel to anyone who enjoys moving, coming of age stories.
-This book is now available on Amazon for $2.99 for the Kindle edition.
+This book is now available on Amazon at Whispers In The Alders.